aviadra/Cloud-profiler/README.md

 The purpose of this script, is to connect to cloud providers and generate iTerm profiles for quick SSHing.
 Currently, AWS and Digital Ocean are supported.
 This project, is a fork of [gmartinerro](https://gist.github.com/gmartinerro/40831c8874ebb32bc17711af95e1416b), which gave me a good starting point.
-With that said, this version doesn't change the hosts file, so that it can be ran without sudo.
+With that said, this version doesn't change the hosts file, so that it can be run without sudo.

 This project has some assumptions:
 - The script runs on MacOS (tested only on Catalina and Mojave).
 - You have [iTerm](https://iterm2.com/) installed.
-- You're SSHing to the machines with your own user + key.
 - Your system has python3 installed.

 # How to use